-Clarifications on the evaluation of the first extraordinary call and extra-ordinary call for completion studies:
+Clarifications on the evaluation of the extraordinary call and extra-ordinary call for completion studies:

 Students going for any of the extraordinary calls will have to take the same evaluation activities as in the ordinary call.
+The percentages for each assessment tool remain the same as for the ordinary calls.